Alexander-Kahanek/Rubbish_Clustering/README.md

 + Gives ID numbers to litter and collection objects.

 + Finds closest collection object for each litter object.
+	- Adjusts the distance for the curvature of the earth.

 + Adds columns to DataFrame object, then returns.
 	- obj_id is the object id, -1 signifies it was not tagged as a litter object.